On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XXIV, Fascicles 40 (part) and 34 (part), Houghton Library – (131a).
 Includes 13 poems, written in ink, dated ca. 1862-1864.
 Courtesy of Houghton Library, Harvard University, Cambridge, MA.
 First published in London Mercury, 19 (February 1929), 354-55, and Further Poems (1929), 143, with the alternatives for lines 5 and 23 adopted.

 Dickinson copied this poem into Fascicle 34 in the ninth place in late 1863, and also into Fascicle 40.
-It is written in fairly regular common meter, and perhaps the regularity of the form is meant to belie the violence of the contents: a speaker who imagines ze (we don’t know if the speaker is feminine or masculine) is a “loaded gun” who kills innocent does (specifically female deer) and “deadly Foes” for an “Owner” and “Master.”
+It is written in fairly regular common meter, and perhaps the regularity of the form is meant to belie the violence of the contents: a speaker who imagines they (we don’t know if the speaker is feminine or masculine) are a “loaded gun” who kills innocent does (specifically female deer) and “deadly Foes” for an “Owner” and “Master.”
 And who gets pleasure—from the killing or serving the master or both?

 This is probably the most celebrated of the many poems in which Dickinson creates explosive, even lethal metaphors to describe her speaker: dancing bombs, flickering volcanoes, loaded guns.
 There is much contention over its meaning: whether Dickinson supports the actions of the gun or critiques it; whether this is an allegory, and if so, for what? what the enigmatic last stanza means; and how to understand the relationship between Gun and “Owner / Master.”
 The latter is a deeply fraught term in Dickinson’s writing.
 Poet and critic Susan Howe puts an extended reading of this poem at the heart of her book, My Emily Dickinson.